blockshiftnetwork/dokku-pocketbase/README.md

 ## Customizing Pocketbase Version

 If you wish to use a different version of Pocketbase, you can do so by modifying the Dockerfile.
-Simply change the value of the `POCKETBASE_VERSION` argument to your desired version.
+Simply change the value of the `POCKETBASE_VERSION` argument to your desired version or just set the POCKETBASE_VERSION enviroment variable on the dokku app.